ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 `-narrowpeak (--narrowpeak_input)`: use this setting if you are also supplying narrowpeak files.
 These should be in the same directory as input bam files.
 Default is false.

-The following arguments are useful if restarting a failed or interrupted pipeline:
+**Note:** The following arguments are useful if restarting a failed or interrupted pipeline:

 `-R (--recover)`: Recover mode, overwrite locks (output that has already been generated will not be overwritten).